Maumagnaguagno/maumagnaguagno.github.io/mindstorms.md

 The RCX itself could emmit sounds and use its built-in infrared sensor to be programmed and communicate with other robots.
 The version 1.0 included a [power adapter](https://pbrick.info/2013/10/using-an-adapter-to-power-the-rcx-1-0/) that was later removed, which forced robots to be powered by 6 AA batteries.
 The RCX starts with [3 built-in programs](https://pbrick.info/2013/10/rcx-3-built-in-standard-programs/) that are stored for testing purposes.
-User defined programs require energy to not be lost.
+User defined programs are lost if the RCX is left without power.
-Kits included an infrared serial tower to let a computer communicate with the robot, later on they were replaced by USB towers.
+Kits included an infrared serial tower to let a computer communicate with the robot, later on replaced by USB towers.
 Such towers can still be [configured to work with Linux](https://pbrick.info/2013/10/configuring-the-lego-usb-tower-on-linux/), more specifically the [Raspberry Pi](https://minordiscoveries.wordpress.com/2014/01/20/using-nqc-on-a-raspberry-pi-to-program-a-lego-mindstorms-rcx-brick/).
 A [firmware](https://pbrick.info/rcx-firmware/) must be sent to the RCX before programming starts, many options are available with different levels of compatibility.
 In order to not be limited to Lego provided programming options, mostly based on drag-and-drop code blocks, users can program their robots with [NQC](http://bricxcc.sourceforge.net/nqc/ "Not Quite C").